Energy Forecasting in Smart Grid Systems: A Review of the State-of-the-art Techniques: Introduction

-There have been a significant number of research papers which surveyed ML methods for solar irradiance forecasting \cite{Cyril:2017,Naveed:2019,Dhivya:2020}.
-Other papers have reviewed ML methods to forecast building energy demand \cite{Soheil:2020,hernandez2014survey}, but have not included comparative analysis.
-Although, the authors in \cite{Wang:2019} reviewed DL techniques for solar energy forecasting.
-None of the aforementioned review papers have investigated new DL techniques such as RNN and LSTM in details for energy forecasting applications with a comparison made between the statistical and DL methods.
-Furthermore, to the best of our knowledge, no review paper has yet considered reviewing the recent developments in probabilistic forecasting domain, especially contributions of Bayesian deep learning in SG systems forecasting.
-This motivates us to review state-of-the-art forecasting methods along with the recent developments in a more comprehensive and application-oriented manner.
-To be specific, we make the following contributions: \begin{enumerate} \item A comprehensive review of statistical, AI-based, probabilistic, and hybrid forecasting methods is presented along with their applications in SG systems considering different time horizons.
-The existing pre-processing techniques to aid energy forecasting methods are also discussed. \item A number of statistical, ML, DL, and PDL techniques are implemented for two energy consumption datasets with different time resolution and horizons to compare forecasting accuracies with variable sample sizes.
-The impact of high variability in the dataset is also evaluated. \item The analysis shows that RNN and LSTM can achieve higher accuracy for point forecasting with larger sample sizes especially in the presence of high variability.
-However, the accuracy can vary with the choice of activation function and hyper-parameters tuning which needs to be appropriately selected for a given dataset.
-In case of probabilistic forecasting, Bayesian bidirectional LSTM (BLSTM) outperforms point forecasting methods by exhibiting least error for all data variations along with more accurate PIs for energy forecasting scenarios. \end{enumerate}
+Although, there have been a significant number of research papers which surveyed ML methods for solar irradiance forecasting \cite{Cyril:2017,Naveed:2019,Dhivya:2020} and the authors in \cite{Wang:2019} reviewed state-of-the-art DL methods for renewable energy forecasting.
+None of the aforementioned review papers investigated advanced DL methods such as RNN and LSTM in detail for energy forecasting applications with a comparison made between the statistical, ML, and DL methods.
+Furthermore, to the best of our knowledge, no review paper has yet considered reviewing the recent developments in probabilistic forecasting domain, especially contributions of probabilistic deep learning for energy forecasting applications in SG systems.
+This motivates us to review state-of-the-art forecasting methods holistically along with the recent developments in PDL domain in an application-oriented manner.